Free or Cheap Activities in Wellington

 10. People-watch on the Waterfront

 There are heaps of places to sit along the waterfront.
 Watch as all kinds of people skateboard, longboard, scooter, cycle, run and walk on by.
+Believe us, this is one of the most iconic Wellington attractions.

 11. Go to the Cinema